 Moody's corporate family ratings are long-term ratings that reflect the relative likelihood of a default on a corporate family's debt and debt-like obligations and the expected financial loss suffered in the event of default.
 A corporate family rating is assigned to a corporate family as if it had a single class of debt and a single consolidated legal entity structure.
 Moody's global long-term ratings are assigned to issuers or obligations with an original maturity of one year or more and reflect both on the likelihood of a default on contractually promised payments and the expected financial loss suffered in the event of default.
 Moody's corporate family ratings and global long-term ratings are on a rating scale that ranges from Aaa to C, which represents the range from highest to lowest quality of such obligors or obligations rated.
-A rating of B by Moody's represents the sixth highest of nine categories; obligors/obligations rated B are considered speculative and are subject to high credit risk.
+A rating Caa by Moody's represents the seventh highest of nine categories; obligors/obligations rated Caa are judged to be speculative of poor standing and are subject to very high credit risk.